Caroline's Cooking

 • ½ teaspoon turmeric powder

-• 2 teaspoon fish sauce or 1tsp shrimp paste (belecan)
+• 2 teaspoon fish sauce or half quantity of shrimp paste (belecan)

 For rest of dish